HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 9. Taxation of Business Profits in France

-Under the tax status of regime reel you are liable for tax and social security contributions on your actual net profits.
-No automatic fixed rate allowance applies, as occurs for a micro-entreprise.
+Under the tax status of régime réel (IR) you are liable for tax and social security contributions on your actual net profits.
+This distinguishes from micro-entrepreneur tax status in which tax is charged based on turnover.

-Tax is payable on the difference between your turnover and eligible business costs.
+Tax is payable on net profits - the difference between your sales and eligible business costs - using the tax rates and bands in the personal tax system.

-In the event that the business incurs a loss in the year then losses can be carried over for up to a maximum of six years.
+In the event that the business incurs a loss in the year then losses can be carried over.

 Capital gains or losses are taxed under a separate tax regime.